extrnode/extrnode/README.md

 Using extrnode developers will need to send requests to extrnode's RPC endpoint for the load balancer to reroute them to other RPCs.

 ![extrnode2.png](public/extrnode2.png)

+## How extrnode can facilitate Solana ecosystem
+Solana ecosystem is growing every day at a blistering pace.
+New dApps, platforms, projects are emerging almost every day.
+And it's not a secret that Solana is a great base for thousands and millions of projects.
+But what do all these projects need?
+Connection to Solana, they need RPC. extrnode is a decentralized RPC service that can help Solana developers stay always connected to the network and work non-stop for the community.

+Furthermore, as we want to onboard more and more people from Web2 we have to deliver responsible service.
+As world giants like Google, Amazon, Twitter, Facebook, VISA, etc. had set a pace we have to keep up with it.
+Modern users are accustomed to super-fast transactions and other regular online processes, that's why if we want to get these users interested in our Web3 products we have to be as fast as Web2 products.
+If a user has to wait for a bit longer while operating in a crypto wallet or dApp, he’s making an assumption that all Web3 is slow and too complicated.
+The latter issue  Solana is eliminating and the former extrnode is ready to eliminate.

+Extrnode is a decentralized smart balancer and it is both safer and faster rather than centralized providers.
+Putting frequently requested data in an optimized data structure allows us to respond 100x faster and enhancement of our infrastructure makes it 10x cheaper.
+Our plan is to make Solana 1000x more effective for community users.

 ## Build and Deployment (local)
 - install golang 1.19